Define morphological models with neat.PhysTree

 It is not recommended, and for ion channels even forbidden, to set the parameters directly via the nodes.
 Rather, the parameters should be specified with associated functions of PhysTree.
 These functions accept a node_arg keyword argument, which allows selecting a specific set of nodes.
 Parameters, can be given as float, in which case all nodes in node_arg will be set to the same value, a dict of {node.index: parameter_value}, or a callable function where the input is the distance of the middle of the node (loc = {'node': node.index, 'x': .5}) to the soma and the output the parameter.

-Let’s use PhysTree.setPhysiology() to set capacitance (1st argument) and axial resistance (2nd argument) in the whole tree:
+Let’s use PhysTree.set_physiology() to set capacitance (1st argument) and axial resistance (2nd argument) in the whole tree:

 [3]:

-ph_tree.setPhysiology(lambda x: .8 if x < 60. else 1.6*.8, 100.*1e-6)
+ph_tree.set_physiology(lambda x: .8 if x < 60. else 1.6*.8, 100.*1e-6)

 Here, we defined the capacitance to be \(.8\) \(\mu\)F/cm\(^2\) when the mid-point of the node is less than 60 \(\mu\)m from the soma and \(1.6*.8\) \(\mu\)F/cm\(^2\), a common factor to take dendritic spines into account.
 Axial resistance was set to a constant value throughout the tree.